ricardorompar/hcp-terraform-demo-azure/README.md

 For creating the modules in the private registry you will need these modules in GitHub like [this](https://github.com/tf-demos).
 Reach out to me to request access to the org.

-> ⚠️ Note: the Terraform files in the `config-hcp-terraform` will create an organization in HCP Terraform created `unique-demo-org` by default if you wish to change that name you can do so in the [`variables.tf`](./config-hcp-terraform/variables.tf) file.
+> ⚠️ Note: the Terraform files in the `config-hcp-terraform` will create an organization in HCP Terraform created `unique-demo-org` by default.
+> If you wish to change that name you can do so in the [`variables.tf`](./config-hcp-terraform/variables.tf) file.
+>

->Bear in mind, however, that this name is also used for the `terraform` block and the module sources in the `modules-demo` configurations.
-You would have to change every line that contains 'unique-demo-org'.
+>Bear in mind, however, that this name is also used for the `terraform` block and ALL the module sources in the `modules-demo` configurations.
+You would need to change every line that contains 'unique-demo-org'.

 ### Configure HCP Terraform and deploy resources.